MitMing SSL/TLS Connections

 sudo apt-get install python-pip python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev sudo pip install mitmproxy mitmdump # mitmproxy is an interactive console # mitmdump is basically "mitm capabilities for tcpdump" that comes with mitmproxy

 And to test:

 curl -x http://127.0.0.1:8080 http://some-http-site.com # -x points to the proxy

 What about HTTPS sites?
 There is a catch.

-HTTPS connections are encrypted end-to-end, thus the only way to intercept is to generate a certificate on the MITM software that is trusted by a CA present on the requester's device.
-As we're using the same machine, we have to make our operating system trust the CA cert from mitmproxy.
+HTTPS connections are encrypted end-to-end, so the only way to intercept them is to generate a certificate on the MITM software that is trusted by a CA present on the requester's device.
+Since we're using the same machine, we have to make our operating system trust the CA cert from mitmproxy.

-# run mimtproxy once to generate the file below (mitmproxy-ca-cert.cer) and exit mimtproxy # add cert to trusted certs on your O.S. cp ~/.mitmproxy/mitmproxy-ca-cert.cer /usr/local/share/ca-certificates/mitmproxy-ca-cert.crt /usr/sbin/update-ca-certificates
+# run mitmproxy once to generate the file below (mitmproxy-ca-cert.cer) and exit mitmproxy # add cert to trusted certs on your O.S. cp ~/.mitmproxy/mitmproxy-ca-cert.cer /usr/local/share/ca-certificates/mitmproxy-ca-cert.crt /usr/sbin/update-ca-certificates

 And it's done.
 Now we can try HTTPS websites:

 We can simply run mitmdump, passing a script file, e.g.,

 mitmdump -s add_headers.py.
 The content of